Abhyankar's conjectures in Galois theory: Current status and future directions: Algebraic fundamental groups

 The decomposition and inertia groups at a point $\eta \in Y$ over $\xi \in X$ can be studied by means of the corresponding extensions of complete local rings at those points, or equivalently in terms of their fraction fields, which are complete discretely valued fields.
 Namely, the Galois group of this field extension is the decomposition group at $\eta$, which is the same as the inertia group if the ground field $k$ is algebraically closed.
 See \cite{Serr}, Chapter~II, Section~2.

-Tame inertia groups are thus cyclic, while those divisible by $p$ can be more complicated (though still solvable).
-The prime-to-$p$ part of inertia can be eliminated after a tame pullback, by the following result of Abhyankar (taking $n=m)$.
+Tame inertia groups are thus cyclic, while wild inertia groups can be more complicated (though still solvable).
+The prime-to-$p$ part of inertia can be eliminated after a tame pullback, by the following result of Abhyankar (taking $n=m)$, generalizing behavior in characteristic zero.